CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

    uploader:<group name> AND NOT uploader:<your login>

-Keep in mind that you can query only for query only for objects uploaded by you or members of your own groups (excluding members of the ``public`` group).
+Keep in mind that you can query only for objects uploaded by you or members of your own groups (excluding members of the ``public`` group).
 This limitation doesn't apply to administrators (``manage_users`` capability).

 Read more about MWDB sharing model and capabilities in chapter :ref:`9.
 Sharing objects with other collaborators`.